How to Spit Shine Your Military Boots

 The quality of soldiers is often measured by how much time, effort and care they spend on the cleanliness of their shoes and boots.
 In fact, they need to be shined on a regular basis.
 For this reason, all soldiers should know how to "spit-shine" their military boots.
 The standards are high in the military for shoes and boots when not in the field.
 The leather should look like Corfam shoes, which are so shiny and reflective you should be able to see your face in your boots or shoes.

 While it may seem like a simple task to apply shoe polish to your combat boots, there are some simple steps, that if followed, will ensure a "spit shine."

 In addition to your combat boots, you'll need the following:

 - Water or Alcohol

 How to Apply a High-Gloss Spit Shine

-Allow about one hour to perform this process properly:
+Allow about one hour to perform this process properly and follow these steps: